cr1901/AT2XT/README.md

 Currently, it is up to the user to set up their toolchain to compile the files for programming an MSP430G2211 or compatible 14-pin DIP MSP430.
 I recommend the former, if only because MSP430 is already overkill for this project and G2211 is a low-end model :P. However, I .
 When the C source was written, TI expected users to compile with Code Composer Studio (CCS).
 Today, a Makefile generic to all OSes and requiring only a command line should work, and will be available soon.
 Compile using -O2 or better.

-The C source code itself should be easy to port to other microcontrollers, except for the use of a __delay_cycles() intrinsic.
+The C source code itself should be easy to port to other microcontrollers, except for the use of a `__delay_cycles()` intrinsic.
 I had no choice here, as using the timer for a software delay can lock the keyboard FSM to a single state.

+## Schematics
 Schematics are provided in DIPTrace ASCII format.
 PCB is provided using Gerber Files and an N/C Drill File.

+It is my intention sometime soon to redo the schematic using KiCAD.